Go under the hood and see Qumulo unique software-defined storage abilities.

 Clusters that work together

 With Qumulo’s file system, cloud instances or computing nodes work together to form a cluster that has scalable performance and capacity and a single, unified file system.
-Qumulo clusters work together to form a globally distributed but highly connected storage solution tied together with continuous replication.
+Qumulo clusters work together to form a globally distributed but highly connected storage solution tied together with continuous replication and Replication Snapshot.

 Qumulo’s software is unique in how it approaches the problem of scalability.
 Its design incorporates principles used by modern, large-scale, distributed databases.
 The result is an enterprise-proven file system with unmatched scale characteristics.